Southwest vs Spirit 2026

 - GuideBest Airline for Large Strollers and Car Seats (2026)Every major airline checks strollers and car seats free, but jogging/double strollers and car-seat-on-board policies vary.
 Southwest, JetBlue, Lufthansa lead.

-- GuideBest Airline for Tall Passengers 2026: JetBlue Then SouthwestJetBlue's 32.3-inch pitch sunsets June 2026 when A320s retrofit.
-Southwest becomes new king.
+- GuideBest Airline for Tall Passengers 2026: JetBlue Then SouthwestJetBlue's 32-inch pitch drops to 30 inches as the Mini Mint retrofit rolls out from June 2026.
+Southwest at 31 inches becomes the free-legroom king.
 Avoid AA Project Oasis 737s.
 JAL premium economy is best long-haul.

 Related stories